AlbiCarle/AlbiCarle.github.io/content/_index.md

        Proficient in Python and MATLAB.

        If you'd like to get in touch please leave a message in Italian🇮🇹 or English🇺🇸 !
-Ciao

     design:
       columns: '1'